Photometric Redshift Calibration Requirements for WFIRST Weak Lensing Cosmology: Predictions from CANDELS: Optimal Sampling Technique to Meet Weak Lensing Redshift Requirement

 It is important to note that, the number of spectra needed for calibration is independent of the initial size of the rectangular grid chosen for the SOM.
-Having a smaller rectangular grid, will increase the average bias value.
+Having a smaller rectangular grid, will increase the average redshift scatter in SOM cells.
 This is because more distant SEDs are grouped together in a cell as compared to having a larger grid, which leads to having a higher redshift scatter in each cell, and therefore more than one spectra per cell is needed to calibrate the photometric redshifts.
-On the other hand, increasing the grid size will lead to smaller average bias values.
-For instance the average bias value for a $120 \times 80$ grid is $\sim 0.02$).
+On the other hand, increasing the grid size will lead to smaller average redshift scatter in a cell.
+For instance the average scatter value for a $120 \times 80$ grid is $\sim 0.02$).
 However, the larger the SOM grid is, trained by limited number of training data, the more interpolations are forced by the SOM.
 In the above mentioned grid of $120 \times 80$, this leads to $262$ cells ($\sim 3\%$) with no objects mapped to them and a minimum of $\sim 10 $k total spectra requirement to fill each cell with at least one spectra.
 The real LSST+\emph{WFIRST} sample would have orders of magnitude more galaxies compared to CANDELS and therefore all the cells will have sufficient data for the tomographic bins to have the cosmology required accuracy.
 However, making the SOM too large would require even more spectroscopic observations for calibration which is unnecessary given the already met requirement with a smaller SOM.